 - Breeze’s initial focus will be connecting the Rust Belt to the Sun Belt

 Breeze Airways’ fleet plans: Embraer 190/195s, Airbus A220s

 The long term plan is for Breeze Airways to fly Airbus A220s, given that it has 60 of these planes on order.
-However, initially the airline will lease Embraer 190s & 195s from Brazil’s Azul.
+However, initially the airline is leasing Embraer 190s & 195s from Brazil’s Azul.
 This is mutually beneficial, as Azul is looking to get rid of those planes anyway, in favor of new Embraer 195-E2 jets.